Odense International Film Festival: Director and revitalization

 In 2009, Birgitte Weinberger took over the festival and was given a completely new role as both head of festival as well as artistic director of the festival.
 Prior to this, the festival had not had an actual head of festival, but instead the managerial structure had been centered around a local administrator and an artistic director.
 In 2009, the organizational structure was thus strengthened with a manager that was visible and active all year round.
-With these managerial changes came also the introduction of the artistic profile: A high-profile artistic persona from the film industry - a person who would function as an external contributor with his or hers personal angle to the festival program.
+With these managerial changes came also the introduction of the artistic profile: A high-profile artistic persona from the film industry - a person who would function as an external contributor with their personal angle to the festival program.

 Birgitte Weinberger coined the abbreviation OFF – Odense International Film Festival and in many aspects revitalized the whole concept in both content and expression.

 Competition

 The competition programme consists of four central competitions: The International Competition (three awards), The Danish Competition (two awards), The Animation Competition (two awards), and The Documentary Competition (two awards).
-The four competitions areAcademy Award, EFA, and Robert qualifying.
+The four competitions are Academy Award, EFA, and Robert qualifying.
 In addition to the four central competitions, OFF has a Youth Competition and a pitching contest called Pitch Me Baby.

 At the end of the festival, OFF presents an Audience Award to the short film in competition that receives the most audience votes during the festival.